-This bibliography goes beyond #MMIW and lists books regarding violence more generally, history, tradition, feminism, and more.
-These resources focus on womxn and GNC people in areas now known as the United States, Canada, and Hawaii.
+This bibliography goes beyond #MMIW and lists books regarding violence against Indigenous women more generally, as well as Indigenous history, tradition, feminism, and more.
+These resources focus on women and GNC people in areas now known as the United States, Canada, and Hawaii.
 It’s possible that I will move the other topics off of this bibliography at some point onto their own and limit this one strictly to MMIW.
 I welcome your suggestions.

 This post includes affiliate links.
 For each book that is purchased on this list from an affiliate link of mine, I will donate $1 to the Coalition to Stop Violence Against Native Women.